 There’s a Monster in Your Book by Tom Fletcher, illustrated by Greg Abbott — Interactive books are almost always HUGE hits with children, and this is no exception.
 The reader has to carefully follow the author’s directions in order to get the scary (not really, he’s actually pretty cute!) monster out of the book… Until things go wrong and you really want him back!
 Ages 3-7.

-Mostly Monsterly by Tammi Sauer, illustrated by Scott Magoon — I’m not sure how I had never read this book before this year (it was published in 2010), but it’s a delight!
+Mostly Monsterly by Tammi Sauer, illustrated by Scott Magoon — I’m not sure how I had never read this book before 2019 (it was published in 2010), but it’s a delight!
 Bernadette is a monster, but not your typical monster, and as such, she struggles to fit in at Monster Academy.
 In the end, she learns how to make friends AND be herself.
 Ages 4-8.